Hiring Strategy for IT Outsourcing: Which Approach to Choose in 2023?

 2. Limited Business Familiarity

 Achieving this objective is highly difficult with staff augmentation.
-Since the new staff is hired only on a temporary basis, it is impractical for the business to train each and every employee on its values, projects, and standards.
+Since the new staff is hired only temporarily, it is impractical for the business to train each and every employee on its values, projects, and standards.
+Moreover, as you rotate the staff, you will have to provide this training repeatedly to achieve similar results from the developers.

 3. Diluted Control

-This is because, in most cases, it is the development partner that practices such control over the augmented staff and not the outsourcer business.
-This dilution of control can often result in reduced productivity from the hired developers and limited accountability, significantly impacting the development process.
+Businesses practice control over the hired employees in various aspects.
+This usually includes control over leave policies, notice periods, employment dissolution terms, performance appraisal, etc. However, this control can only be practiced over one’s employees and not the augmented staff.
+This is because, in most cases, the development partner practices such control over the increased staff and not the outsourcer business.
+This dilution of power can often result in reduced productivity from the hired developers and limited accountability, significantly impacting the development process.

 Hiring an In-house Team